flysen/shibboleth/README.md

 Shibboleth
 =========

-A template role for Uppsala universitet library to handle shibboleth authentication with Apache service
+A template role to handle SSO against swamid for higher education in Sweden, shibboleth authentication with Apache service.

 Requirements
 ------------